-Our newly renovated laboratory facilities in Pacific Hall have include over 3,500 square feet of lab space divided into three analytical labs, a clean molecular biology facility, dishwashing room, storage space, and a room for freezers.
+Our newly renovated laboratory facilities in Pacific Hall include over 3,500 square feet of lab space divided into three analytical labs, dishwashing room, storage space, and freezers.
 Office space is available for graduate students, technicians, and postdoctoral associates.
 An excellent machine / electronics shop is available for any needed technical expertise is setting up the field equipment.
-Lab members have access to the following instruments:
+SPA Lab members have direct access to the following instruments:

 - Astoria-Pacific 2 elemental auto-analyzer